DGM-3780-Spring2021/Use-a-REST-API/README.md

 # Assignment 1 - Use a REST API

-In this assigment, we will be createing a simple webpage/webapp that will display data returned from an open web API.
+In this assignment, we will be creating a simple webpage/web app that will display data returned from an open web API.

 ## Steps